 • Verbenas are available from garden centres but you'll find a wider range at specialist nurseries or online

-• Always check over plants for signs of damage or disease before planting
+• Always check over plants for signs of damage or disease before buying and planting

 Where to buy verbenas